In This Section

 - Send your message!
 Click the Send Now button at the bottom of your window.
 If the selected story is still processing, the button will instead be labeled Send When Live .

 We validate the country selection when the Send Now button is clicked.
 If a country selected here is not configured in your Apple News publisher channel settings, you will see the error Country not available when attempting to send to that country.
-Edit country selection in Settings » Services.
+Edit country selection in Settings » Platforms.

 Messages cannot be retracted or deleted.